kevwashi-personal/bmx_flatland_etiquette/README.md

 # BFEaC
 BMX Flatland Etiquette as Code

+BFEaC is an Open Source project to codify BMX Flatland etiquette.

 ## Description

 BFEaC provides the yaml file, bmx_flatland_etiquette.yaml that defines the essential characteristics of proper BMX Flatland etiquette.